-MR.6: Identify existing information sources and tools that inform building upgrades a.
+MR.6: Identify existing information sources and tools that inform building upgrades Research will seek to answer the following questions:

+a.
 What information sources and tools exist to inform building upgrade possibilities (for building owners, managers, and efficiency providers like ESCOs and auditors)?
 What building sectors do they cover?
 For whom?
 How and by whom are they used?